manorrock/assistant/ROADMAP.md

    - Add various tests for the working_directory parameter
    - Add various tests for the environmentVariables parameter
    - Add various tests for the timeoutSeconds parameter
-- [ ] Add publishing of VSCode extension to release workflow
 - [ ] Add a /plan create command to create a structured plan for a given PROMPT
 - [ ] Add a /plan execute command to execute a given plan
 - [ ] Add command category system for organizing and grouping related commands